KimothoIbrahim/labnrd/README.md

 **Key Features:**
 Quick search instruments by name or listing institution.
-Mpesa payment integration
+Mpesa payment integration.
-All your orders/listings in a single Dashboard
+All your orders/listings in a single Dashboard.

-##
+## Installation
 Labnrd is built in Python3.0

 To run a local copy: